cascadefox/cascade/README.md

   - MacOS: `Users/[USERNAME]/Library/Application Support/Firefox/Profiles/######.default-release`
   - Windows: `C:\Users\[USERNAME]\AppData\Roaming\Mozilla\Firefox\Profiles\######.default-release`
 4. Copy the `chrome` folder into your profile.
-5. *optional* Customise everything to your liking.
+5. Customise everything to your liking. (*optional*)

+> **Note** If you're using Cascade I highly recommend to remove all clutter from the Navigation Bar area.
+To do so rightclick your bar and go into the customisation settings.
+You can move all the icons freely which allows you to place your Addons within the Personal Toolbar for example.

 <br><br>